interledger/rafiki/docs/transaction-api.md

 ### Quoting

-To begin a payment attempt, an instance acquires a lock to setup and quote the payment, advancing it from `Quoting` to the `Ready` state.
+To begin a payment attempt, an instance acquires a lock to setup and quote the payment, advancing it from `Quoting` to the `Funding` state.

 First, the recipient Open Payments account or invoice is resolved.
 Then, the STREAM sender quotes the payment to probe the exchange rate, compute a minimum rate, and discover the path maximum packet amount.

 Quotes can end in 3 states:

 1. Success.
 The STREAM sender successfully established a connection to the recipient, and discovered rates and the path capacity.
-This advances the state to `Ready`.
+This advances the state to `Funding`.
 The parameters of the quote are persisted so they may be resumed if the payment is funded.
 Rafiki also assigns a deadline based on the expected validity of its slippage parameters for the wallet to fund the payment.
 2. Irrevocable failure.
 In cases such as if the payment pointer or account URL was semantically invalid, the invoice was already paid, a terminal ILP Reject was encountered, or the rate was insufficient, the payment is unlikely to ever succeed, or requires some manual intervention.
 These cases advance the state to `Cancelled`.
 3. Recoverable failure.
 In the case of some transient errors, such as if the Open Payments HTTP query failed, the quote couldn't complete within the timeout, or no external exchange rate was available, Rafiki may elect to automatically retry the quote.
 This returns the state to `Quoting`, but internally tracks that the quote failed and when to schedule another attempt.